2001–02 Bangladeshi cricket season

-The 2001–02 Bangladeshi cricket season featured the inaugural Test series in Bangladesh between Bangladesh and Zimbabwe, followed by a series against Pakistan.
+The 2001–02 Bangladeshi cricket season featured the inaugural Test series in Bangladesh between Bangladesh and Zimbabwe, followed by a series between Bangladesh and Pakistan.

 International tours

 Zimbabwean cricket team in Bangladesh

-Bangladesh hosted Zimbabwe for a 2 Test and 3 One Day International tour in November 2001 before travelling to New Zealand in December 2001 for a 2 Test series.
-Zimbabwe won four out of the five matches with one of the Test matches resulting in a draw.
+Bangladesh hosted Zimbabwe for a 2-Test and 3-One Day International tour in November 2001 before travelling to New Zealand in December 2001 for a 2-Test series.
+Zimbabwe won four out of the five matches, with one of the Test matches resulting in a draw.

 Pakistani cricket team in Bangladesh

 Pakistan played 3 first-class matches, including 2 Tests; and 3 One Day Internationals.
 Pakistan won the Test series convincingly, winning both matches by an innings: